luyadev/luya.io/docs/guide/cms/menu.md

 ## Breadcrumbs

-To get the current breadcrumbs of the current menu item you can use the item object method `\luya\cms\menu\Item::getTeardown` to collect all items downwards from the current item, teardown contains the menu itself, `\luya\cms\menu\Item::getParents} is almost equals but without the element itself you have applied the method.
-The `\luya\cms\menu\Item::getTeardown` method works of course on every `\luya\cms\menu\Item`, so you can teardown whatever you like to:
+To get the current breadcrumbs of the current menu item you can use the item object method <class name="luya\cms\menu\Item" method="getTeardown" /> to collect all items downwards from the current item, teardown contains the menu itself, <class name="luya\cms\menu\Item" method="getParents" /> is almost equals but without the element itself you have applied the method.
+The <class name="luya\cms\menu\Item" method="getTeardown" /> method works of course on every <class name="luya\cms\menu\Item" />, so you can teardown whatever you like to:

 ```php
 <ol>